The "Akiraprise" Design

 The cone-shaped center of the saucer bottom looks a lot like on the good old Enterprise NCC-1701, while the panels on the bottom are a bit reminiscent of the Enterprise-E (Sovereign class).
 The saucer edge resembles that of the Excelsior (or Enterprise-B) a lot.
 This doesn't compensate for the top view showing an Akira class.
 On the contrary, it causes some more trouble.
 I have no objection to using several elements from other ships when designing a new one, but such "tips of the hat" are out of place when designing something that is supposed to predate everything we have seen yet.
 Instead of fitting the ship into the design lineage, this screws the lineage up aside from its overall too modern look.

-Summarizing, the ship looks as if it has come 200 years from the future.
-The hull shape is essentially that of a Starfleet ship of the 24th century, there was hardly any effort to design something visually different.
-It appears to me as a ship from the 24th century that has been retrofitted with a golden deflector dish and old-style nacelles - and old-style letters, for those who insist on mentioning them.
+Summarizing, the ship looks a bit as if it has come 200 years from the future and that has been retrofitted with a golden deflector dish and old-style nacelles - and old-style letters, for those who insist on mentioning them.
 Just like fitting a modern car with a chrome bumper and white sidewall tires.
 We could make up explanations why the general design of ships went from the streamlined but detailed 22nd century style over the clumsy but even 23rd century look back to the same streamlined and detailed shapes in the 24th century.
 But wouldn't it be better if we could see at the first glance that this is an old ship?
 At least the details of NX-01 were retro-engineered, but why is most "old" technology hidden behind a hatch?
 The "Easter eggs", details that were taken from other Enterprises, are counterproductive in this respect as well - although they add at least some more diversity to the ship.

 "Retro look" is a word that may explain why the Akira and the NX-01 are so much alike, or better, why the Akira looks a lot like the old NX-01 - although we must assume that their technologies are woefully different.
 But what is retro look about?
 It is an attempt by a company to sell their products better by evoking the classics and thereby evoking emotions.
-So, if we go with the "retro look" explanation, we would have to defend why 24th century fleet yard engineers hark back to the style of the 22nd century.
+So, if we go with the "retro look" rationale, we would have to defend why 24th century fleet yard engineers hark back to the style of the 22nd century.
 Some cars have a deliberate retro look, just like the BMW Z8 from 1999 imitates the classic BMW 507 from the 50's.
-The difference to starships is that cars are not entirely designed by engineers, but follow fashion trends, while starships (like airplanes, most sea ships or military vehicles) are just not supposed to be stylish.
+The difference to starships is that cars are not entirely designed by engineers, but follow fashion trends, while starships (like military vehicles, airplanes and most sea ships) are just not supposed to be stylish in the first place.
 If they happen to look cool nonetheless, this is mostly because good engineering follows simple rules, natural and man-made.
 The man-made rules are subject to change as the technology is refined, dictating a different appearance for a new generation of designs.

 So if a 24th century starship (Akira) looks a lot like a 22nd century starship (Enterprise NX-01), it must be rather out of a fashion than a coincidence.
 But it is actually worse, since we know how well the Akira fits into the 2360s (note the many similarities to the Galaxy class).
 This is why the Akira can't be a rehash.
 NX-01 is the rehash.
 And please spare me of silly time travel explanations along the lines that Cochrane was inspired by watching the cool Enterprise-E through the telescope and tried to make his creations look like that!